In-house, 6 to 20 people, one to three days. On-site or online.

 A top performer complains that he's carrying five projects while the team averages two.
 In the conversation it becomes clear: he never hands a task over, because he doesn't trust his colleagues with the responsibility.
 They in turn experience every handover as micromanagement.
 The conflict wasn't between two people.
 It was a pattern both of them kept alive.

-This training is grounded in Harvard principles and makes them practical.
-Developing your BATNA.
-Uncovering interests behind positions.
-Handling difficult counterparts without capitulating.
-We rehearse your real cases: the stalled salary conversation, the supplier meeting, the internal resource fight.
-What you simulate here, you can take into the room next week.
+We train both: negotiating along the Harvard principles — uncovering interests behind positions, developing your BATNA, handling difficult counterparts without capitulating — and the hard message that stays clear without damaging trust.
+We rehearse your real cases: the stalled salary conversation, the overdue critical talk, the internal resource fight.
+What you play through here, you can take into the room next week.

 Leadership is, at its core, communication.
+Feedback someone actually hears.
+Team briefings that land.
+A direction people follow because they understand it.
 That doesn't depend on personality, but on stance and craft.

 What we train:

-Improvisation theatre is more than a creativity method.
-It's a training lab for the mindsets modern leadership requires: listening before responding, tolerating uncertainty, reacting to what's actually happening.
+Improvisation theatre isn't the sixth topic — it's the lab beneath the other five.
+Here you train the mindsets every topic demands: listening before responding, tolerating uncertainty, reacting to what's actually happening.

 Yes-And — accept what's offered, build on it, carry it further.